wkumari/draft-harkins-owe/README.md

    This memo uses the following notation:

-   y = F(X)
+   y = F(X)  an element-to-scalar mapping function.
+For an elliptic
-       an element-to-scalar mapping function.
-For an elliptic curve group, it takes a point on the curve and returns the
+       curve group, it takes a point on the curve and returns the x-coordinate; for a finite field element it is the identity function, just returning the element itself.

-Harkins & Kumari        Expires February 18, 2017               [Page 2]
+Harkins & Kumari        Expires February 23, 2017               [Page 2]

 Internet-Draft      Opportunistic Wireless Encryption        August 2016

-       x-coordinate; for a finite field element it is the identity function, just returning the element itself.

    Z = DH(x,Y)
        for an elliptic curve DH(x,Y) is the multiplication of point Y by